jbiccler/dotfiles/README.md

 # Dotfiles

-The dotfiles of my current KDE + i3 Manjaro install managed with GNU Stow.
+The dotfiles of my current KDE + i3 and KDE + BSPWM Manjaro install managed with GNU Stow.